Shakilofficial/next-ninja/README.md

 In this module, we will be learning about the core concepts of Next.js, including the use of img tag, the use of next/image, and the use of next/link. and data fetching using fetch API.
 We will also learn how to use metadata in Next.js and usages of import @ alise in Next.js.
+In next js there has pre render and server side rendering(SSR).
+SSR is used to render the page on the server and send the HTML to the client.
+Pre render is used to render the page on the client side.
+SSG is used to generate the static HTML on the server.
+SSG is used to generate the static HTML on the server.

 ## Learning Objectives